Gamow factor: 1D problem

-Next Gamow modeled the alpha decay as a symmetric one-dimensional problem, with a standing wave between two symmetric potential barriers at $q_0<x<q_0+l$ and $-(q_0+l)<x<-q_0$, and emitting waves at both outer sides of the barriers.
+Next, the alpha decay can be modelled as a symmetric one-dimensional problem, with a standing wave between two symmetric potential barriers at $q_0<x<q_0+l$ and $-(q_0+l)<x<-q_0$, and emitting waves at both outer sides of the barriers.
 Solving this can in principle be done by taking the solution of the first problem, translating it by $q_0$ and gluing it to an identical solution reflected around $x=0$.

 Due to the symmetry of the problem, the emitting waves on both sides must have equal amplitudes (A), but their phases (α) may be different.
 This gives a single extra parameter; however, gluing the two solutions at $x=0$ requires two boundary conditions (for both the wave function and its derivative), so in general there is no solution.
-In particular, re-writing $\Psi_3$ (after translation by $q_0$) as a sum of a cosine and a sine of $kx$, each having a different factor that depends on k and α, the factor of the sine must vanish, so that the solution can be glued symmetrically to its reflection.
+In particular, re-writing $\Psi_3$ (after translation by $q_0$) as a sum of a cosine and a sine of $kx$, each having a different factor that depends on k and β; the factor of the sine must vanish, so that the solution can be glued symmetrically to its reflection.
 Since the factor is in general complex (hence its vanishing imposes two constraints, representing the two boundary conditions), this can in general be solved by adding an imaginary part of k, which gives the extra parameter needed.
 Thus E will have an imaginary part as well.

-The physical meaning of this is that the standing wave in the middle decays; the emitted waves newly emitted have therefore smaller amplitudes, so that their amplitude decays in time but grows with distance.
-The decay constant, denoted λ, is assumed small compared to $E/\hbar$.
+The physical meaning of this is that the standing wave in the middle decays; the waves newly emitted have therefore smaller amplitudes, so that their amplitude decays in time but grows with distance.
+The decay constant, denoted λ [1/s], is assumed small compared to $E/\hbar$.

 λ can be estimated without solving explicitly, by noting its effect on the probability current conservation law.
 Since the probability flows from the middle to the sides, we have:

-Note the factor of 2 is due to having two emitted waves.
+note the factor of 2 is due to having two emitted waves.